 This course is designed by Bamidélé Adio Elégbèdé (RitualShare) in collaboration with Drexel University (Prod 340 interdisciplinary studio), SAFELab (University of Pennsylvania), and Kaiser Permanente.

-A framework for making the abstract tangible
+A framework for making the abstract tangible.

 Phenomenon: Information overload